What you should include on your resume

 Formatting

-• It should be in one font such as Arial or Times New Roman.
+• It should be in a font such as Arial or Times New Roman

-• Use bullet points where appropiate instead of large paragraphs of texts which are hard to quickly read.
+• Use bullet points where appropiate instead of large paragraphs of text which are hard to read quickly

 Language

 The language you use on your resume has a huge impact.
-It shows both your written communicate skills and your competency of your expertise and skills.
+It shows both your written communication skills and your competency of your expertise and skills.

-• Avoid cliches: You don't want to downplay or dilute the skills and experieince you have.
+• Avoid clichés: You don't want to downplay or dilute the skills and experience you have.
 For example, if you manage a team, you may want to include, "Excellent leadership skills" on your resume.
-However, how many other people say this exact same thing with no result?
-Per above if you want to be considered for a job interview, you want to showcase this skill as an achievement.
-Here are some resume cliches to avoid:
+However, how many other people say this same thing with no result?
+If you want to be considered for a job interview, you want to showcase this skill as an achievement.

 • "A great team player"